-Face it, every time you buy a new skin cream you take a leap of faith that it’s actually going to deliver.
+Face it: every time you buy a new skin cream you take a leap of faith that it’s actually going to deliver.
 Well, the wait and watch is now officially over.
-There’s ample dermatologically certified proof that retinoids—vitamin A derivatives—actually work, offering multiple skin benefits from boosting cell turnover and acne control to fading fine lines and improving elasticity.
+There’s ample dermatologically certified proof that retinoids actually work, offering multiple skin benefits from boosting cell turnover and acne control to fading fine lines and improving elasticity.

-For long a darling of celebrities, retinoid creams are now making waves as the go to for the well-informed and discerning girl around town.
-In fact, what started as an effective anti-acne remedy in the ’70s has now transformed into a gold standard age defying ingredient that’s making its way into a host skin care creams and serums.
+For long line of celebrities, retinoid creams are now making waves as beauty must-haves for the well-informed and discerning women ’round town.
+In fact, what started as an effective anti-acne remedy in the ’70s has now transformed into a gold standard, age-defying ingredient that’s making its way into a host skin care creams and serums.

 But what is retinol?

-Dr. Goleria says retinoid based creams are excellent for unclogging pores and speeding up cell turnover in as little as four weeks to reveal, fresh, clearer skin.
+Dr. Goleria says retinol creams are excellent for unclogging pores and speeding up cell turnover in as little as four weeks to reveal, fresh, clearer skin.
 “Tretinoin can be harsh but Retinol is much milder and better tolerated by most.

-Forget tedious trips to the skin specialist for prescription products to tackle different skin concerns from the occasional acne breakouts to the beginnings of pigmentation.
+Forget tedious trips to the skin specialist for prescription products.
+Some retinol formulations tackle different skin concerns from the occasional acne breakouts to the beginnings of pigmentation.

-Here’s an all-encompassing over-the-counter product that yields impressive results, reating everything from fine lines to patchy skin in one smooth application.
-Check out products like Lakme Youth Infinity Skin Firming Day Crème.
-The only caveat; give the transformation three months because it takes that long for retinol to convert to retinoid acid, the key active ingredient
+This is an all-encompassing over-the-counter product that yields impressive results, repairing everything from fine lines to patchy skin in one smooth application.
+The only caveat?
+Give the transformation three months because it takes that long for retinol to convert to retinoid acid, the key active ingredient.

 Dr. Goleria says this is one of the biggest myths surrounding retinol creams.
-“You skin would be equally sensitive to sun after you use a facial scrub,” he points out.
-You have two options.
+“Your skin would be equally sensitive to sun after you use a facial scrub,” he points out.
+So, you have two options: either use a retinol-based cream like Neutrogena Rapid Wrinkle Repair Night Moisturizer

-Either use a retinol based cream like Vichy LiftActiv Retinol Ha Eyes at bed time or use Lakme Youth Infinity Skin Firming Day Crème that’s specially formulated for day use and top up with sunscreen for added protection.
-Nykaa recommends broad spectrum sunscreens like Vichy Capital Soleil Mattifying Face Fluid Dry Touch and Lakme Sun Expert Fairness + UV Lotion SPF 50 PA+++.
-It’s also a good idea to start using a retinoid cream in the summer when humidity levels are high so that your skin doesn’t feel over-dry when the retinol effect kicks in.
+, and top up with sunscreen for added protection.
+It’s also a good idea to start using a retinoid cream in the summer when humidity levels are high so your skin doesn’t feel over-dry when the retinol’s effects kick in.

 To ease your skin’s transition, Dr Goleria recommends using a retinoid-based cream every alternate or third night till you’re comfortable using it every night.
-Rule of thumb: wash and pat dry your face ten minutes before applying the formula.
-A pea sized blob is enough to spread all over.
-If your skin feels taut, use a mild moisturizer like Olay Moisturizing Cream Normal over it.
+Another rule of thumb is washing and patting dry your face ten minutes before applying a pea-sized blob.
+If your skin feels taut, use a mild moisturizer over it.

 When should I not use a retinoid cream?